monomelodies/monki/README.md

 reason need to override either.
 The `@Url` annotation is appended to whatever base URL you gave the `Api` constructor.
 If omitted it is that URL that will be used verbatim (e.g. to handle `HEAD` or `OPTIONS`).

-You can also annotate a default method with either an `"@Method"` or `"@Url"` annotation to override the default value if you need to.

 ## Handling things like pagination etc. based on GET or POST parameters
 Knock yourself out in your handlers!
 You could also transform your data here,